 His first commission for a marble statue came in the year 1779 when a Procurator named Pietro Vettor Pisani commissioned a sculpture of Daedalus and Icarus.

-One of the most fascinating facts about Antonio Canova is that art historians believe that he used his own grandfather as a model for this sculpture.
-It’s believed to be the embodiment of sculpture in general as Daedalus’ tools are scattered around at his feet.
+One of the most fascinating facts about Antonio Canova is that art historians believe that he used his grandfather as a model for this sculpture.
+It’s believed to be the embodiment of sculpture in general as Daedalus’ tools are scattered around his feet.